 Stepwise debugging normally begins at the end of the LookBack period.
 For beginning at a certain date or bar number, set the STEPWISE flag dependent on a condition, f.i. if(date() >= 20150401) set(STEPWISE);.

-The required price data resolution depends on the strategy to be tested.
-For long-term systems, such as options trading or portfolio rebalancing, daily data as provided from Yahoo™ or Quandl™ is normally sufficient.
-For day trading strategies, use historical data with 1-minute price ticks (M1 data, .t6 files) that is freely available from most broker APIs.
-For scalping strategies that open or close trades in minutes, you'll need quote based price ticks (T1 data, .t1 files).
-And for backtesting high frequency trading systems that must react in microseconds, you'll need order book or BBO (Best Bid and Offer) price quotes with exchange time stamps, as available from some data vendors in CSV or NxCore tape format.
-For testing with T1 or BBO data, Zorro S is required.
+The required price history resolution, and whether using TICKS mode or not, depends on the strategy to be tested.
+As a rule of thumb, the duration of the shortest trade should cover at least 20 prices in the historical data.
+For long-term systems, such as options trading or portfolio rebalancing, daily data as provided from Google™ or Quandl™ is normally sufficient.
+Day trading strategies need historical data with 1-minute resolution (M1 data, .t6 files) that is freely available from many brokers.
+If entry or exit limits are used and the trades have only a duration of a few bars, TICKS mode is mandatory.
+Scalping strategies that open or close trades in minutes require high resolution price history - normally T1 data in .t1 files.
+For backtesting high frequency trading systems that must react in microseconds, you'll need order book or BBO (Best Bid and Offer) price quotes with exchange time stamps, available from data vendors in CSV or NxCore tape format.
+An example of how to test a HFT system can be found on Financial Hacker.
+For testing with T1, BBO, or NxCore data, Zorro S is required.

 The .t6 and .t1 file formats are described in the import chapter.
-In T1 data, any tick represents a price change by a new price quote.
+In T1 data, any tick represents a price quote.
 In M1 data, a tick represents one minute.
-Because many price quotes can arrive in a single second, T1 data contains a lot more price ticks than M1 data.
+Since the price tick resolution of .t1 and .t6 files is not fixed, .t1 files can theoretically contain M1 data and .t6 files can contain T1 data - but normally it's the other way around.
+Often many price quotes arrive in a single second, therefore T1 data contains a lot more price ticks than M1 data.
 Using T1 data can have a strong effect on the backtest realism, especially when the strategy uses short time frames or small price differences.
 Trade management functions (TMFs) are called more often, the tick function is executed more often, and trade entry and exit conditions are simulated with higher precision.